klamma/ar-for-eu-book/_pages/chapters/engines.md

 Developers of AR applications do not have to start from scratch and (re-)implement the complete graphics pipeline and physics simulations.
-Instead, 3D engines like Unity {% cite Unity %} or the Unreal Engine {% cite UnrealEngine %} already offer this functionality as a foundation for the development of real-time graphics applications.
+Instead, 3D engines like Unity {% cite UnityHome %} or the Unreal Engine {% cite EpicUnreal %} already offer this functionality as a foundation for the development of real-time graphics applications.

 # Unity

-Unity is a real-time graphics engine by Unity Technologies which developers can utilize to create 2D and 3D applications {% cite Unity %}.
+Unity is a real-time graphics engine by Unity Technologies which developers can utilize to create 2D and 3D applications {% cite UnityHome %}.
 This means that Unity’s graphics can be adapted to different graphic qualities, performances and visual styles.
 Applications can be deployed on more than 25 platforms, including Android, iOS, Windows Standalone and Universal Windows Platform.
 Unity is available in different pricing levels ranging from a free personal edition to a Pro version with additional support for larger companies.